-Nasdaq Stock Market LLC (Nasdaq) Rule 5605 requires each Nasdaq-listed company to either have a diverse board or explain why it does not.
-To be a diverse board, Rule 5605 requires the board to have one "diverse" director by the time of the company's annual meeting in 2023 and two diverse directors by the 2025 annual meeting.
+Nasdaq Rule 5605 requires each Nasdaq-listed company to either have a diverse board or explain why it does not.
+To be a diverse board, Rule 5605 requires the board to have two "diverse" directors by the time of the Company's annual meeting in 2025.

-Nasdaq Rule 5606 requires each Nasdaq-listed company to disclose its board diversity on an annual basis pursuant to a template Nasdaq has provided for such disclosure that may not be modified by the company.
-Although Rule 5606 mandates a specific template for the form of required disclosure, it also allows additional diversity disclosure.
+Nasdaq Rule 5606 requires each Nasdaq-listed company to disclose its board diversity on an annual basis pursuant to a template Nasdaq has provided for such disclosure that may not be modified by the Company.
+Although Rule 5606 mandates a specific template for the form of required disclosure, it also allows a company to provide additional diversity disclosure.